marioizquierdo/git-branch-zsh-command/README.md

     $ branch new <name>  #=> create and checkout new branch
     $ branch pull        #=> pull from origin the remote branch with the same name as current branch
     $ branch pull master #=> pull from origin/master and merge into current branch
-    $ branch remove      #=> removes both local and remote versions of the current branch
+    $ branch rm          #=> removes both local and remote versions of the current branch

 ### Installation